TheCodeCache/Java/Analysis - Heap Dump.md

 3. IBM portable heap dumps

 **How to take HeapDump** –
-1. Usig cmd line options -
+1. Using cmd line options -
   `jmap -dump:live,format=b,file=<file-path> <pid>`
   where <pid> is the java process id for which heap dump should be captured
   `live` option will only capture live objects on heap, this reduces the size of heap dump & make analysis easier